beginning of content

 Why is folate important for pregnancy?

-Folate and folic acid are important for pregnancy because they can help prevent birth defects known as neural tube defects, such as spina bifida.
-Spina bifida is one of the most common birth defects.
-It can happen in the first weeks of pregnancy, when the brain and spinal cord are forming.
+Folate and folic acid are important for pregnancy because they can help prevent serious birth problems known as neural tube defects, such as:

-Most cases of neural tube defects can be prevented if you have enough folate (or folic acid) before and during the first three months of pregnancy.
+Most cases of neural tube defects can be prevented if you have enough folate (or folic acid) before and during the first 3 months of pregnancy.
 You can get enough folate by eating folate-rich foods and taking a supplement.

 Which foods contain folate?

-Many foods naturally have folate, but folate can be easily destroyed by cooking as it dissolves in water.
-It is best to lightly cook vegetables or eat them raw.
+Folate can be easily destroyed by cooking as it dissolves in water.
+It is best to lightly cook vegetables or wash them and then eat them raw.
 Microwave or steam cooking is best.

-In Australia, all flour used for making bread (except organic bread), rolls, bagels, English muffins, and flat breads made with yeast must contain folic acid.
 It can also be found in some breakfast cereals.
 Three slices of bread (100g) contain an average of 120 micrograms of folic acid.
 You can check the food label of any bread product made in Australia to check if it contains folic acid (sometimes listed as folate) in the ingredients.

 When should I start taking folic acid supplements?

-You should start taking a daily folic acid supplement at least one month before you actively start trying to get pregnant and throughout your first trimester.
 If you haven't taken folic acid supplements before pregnancy, be sure to start as soon as you can, once you know you are pregnant.

 How much folic acid do I need?

-Generally, when trying to get pregnant or in the first few months of pregnancy, you will need a supplement that contains at least 400 micrograms (sometimes written as mcg or µg) of folic acid.
+Generally, when trying to get pregnant and in the first few months of pregnancy, you will need a supplement that contains at least 400 micrograms (sometimes written as mcg or µg) of folic acid.

 In Australia, most folic acid supplements come in a 500mcg daily dose.
 These are available as supplements that contain only folic acid, or special pregnancy supplements that may include other nutrients as well.